 At Raimo you can discover dream-like flavors such as Rose, Vine Peach, Matcha Green Tea and many more.
 Since 1947, Raimo has been mesmerizing its customers and offering the ideal treat for Parisians.

 Raimo.
 59-61 boulevard de Reuilly – 75012 Paris

 Everyday from 10am to 10.30pm

-5) Ice Roll: Originality and subtlety
+5) Ice Roll: the original twist!

 Ice Roll.
-24 Place des Vosges, 75004 Paris (many addresses in Paris)
+24 Place des Vosges, 75004 Paris (but many all around Paris)